More than 50 currency pairs

 Advantages of CFDs

 Trading CFDs carry a number of advantages.
-These are listed as follows:
+These are listed below:

 - Traders can trade CFDs online on a variety of instruments.
-So opening an account with a CFD broker allows the trader to get great variety on what to trade and how to trade.
+So, opening an account with a CFD broker allows the trader to get a great variety on what to trade and how to trade it.

 - CFD trading can be performed from one single platform.
-There is therefore no need to open a separate account for stock trading, currency trading and commodities trading.
+There is therefore no need to open a separate account for stock trading, currency trading or commodities trading.